Harold Warnock Cottee

-Harold Warnock Cottee was an Australian businessman and philanthropist who was instrumental in making the food and drink company Cottee's Ltd one of the most successful companies in Australia at the time, which was eventually sold in 1966 for the highest price ever paid for an Australian company.
+Harold Warnock Cottee was an Australian businessman and philanthropist who was instrumental in making the food and drink company Cottee's Ltd one of the most successful companies in Australia at the time.
+The company was sold in 1966 for the highest price ever paid at that time for an Australian company.

 Early life

-Harold Warnock Cottee was born in Lismore, NSW in 1898.
+Cottee was born in Lismore, New South Wales in 1898.
 He was one of 11 children born to Spencer Milton Cottee and Eliza Ellen Cottee (née Dorrough), who were staunch Methodists.

 Business career

-It was Cottee's father, Spencer Milton Cottee, who developed the drink Passiona on which the business was based.
-In 1924, Harold Cottee gave up the study of law to marry an English nurse, Lois Spencer, who persuaded him to move to Sydney and try to make a success of the company registered by him and his father in 1927 (The Bulletin 30 July 1968).
-With three children, the couple worked day and night to make a success of the company and, when funds became low, they returned to Lismore to finance their return to Sydney.
-In February 1928, with no further capital from shareholder sales, sales people were sacked and the company minutes noted that "the wisest course for the directors and secretaries is to resign and for the company to stand in abeyance".
-(Cottee's A Family Favourite, Celebrating 75 Years, page 25).
+Cottee's father, Spencer Milton Cottee, developed the drink Passiona on which the business was based.
+In 1924, Harold Cottee gave up the study of law to marry an English nurse, Lois Spencer, who persuaded him to move to Sydney and try to make a success of the company registered by him and his father in 1927.
+With three children, the couple sought to make a success of the company and, when funds became low, they returned to Lismore to finance their return to Sydney.
+In February 1928, with no further capital from shareholders, sales people were sacked and the company minutes noted that "the wisest course for the directors and secretaries is to resign and for the company to stand in abeyance".

-While Spencer jumped from one venture to the next, his forward-thinking son Harold (HW) was curious like his father, but his curiosity was piqued more by people, particularly how their individual talents could be harnessed to ensure the success of his projects.
-He recognised that financial growth required perseverance and, ultimately it was HW who would transform the family's wonder drink into a wonder business.
-(Cottee's A Family Favourite, Celebrating 75 Years, page 20).

-Their task was made more difficult when in 1929 the Great Depression following the 1929 Wall Street stock market crash led to many businesses closing down.

-The company eventually started to make a profit and, recognising that financial growth depended on perseverance, Cottee transformed a family business into a wonder business.
-(Cottee's A Family Favourite, Celebrating 75 Years, page 20).
+While his father moved on to other ventures, Cottee persevered and the drink became the basis of a successful business.
 The logo "Cottee's" on the labels of the products was reminiscent of his personal signature.

-Following the advent of World War II, Cottee's Passiona Pty Ltd was selected to produce food for the armed forces, and the expansion of the company continued until in the 1950s, by which time Cottee's was as famous for its jams, jellies, spreads and syrups as it was for Passiona and other soft drinks.
-Cottee always believed that people were willing to pay a little more for a quality product.
+Following the advent of World War II, Cottee's Passiona Pty Ltd was selected to produce food for the armed forces, and the expansion of the company continued until in the 1950s, by which time Cottee's was known for its jams, jellies, spreads and syrups as well as soft drinks.